No stamp duty payable on electric vehicle purchases

 - Proof of Registration Entitlement

-Within 15 business days from the submission of a complete application, Revenue NSW will review the information provided and will notify applicants if they have been successful.
+For customers applying for the exemption and refund, Revenue NSW will review the information within 15 business days from the submission of a complete application.
+Revenue NSW willwill notify applicants if they have been successful.

-If the stamp duty exemption is granted, Revenue NSW will proceed to transfer the stamp duty refund to the bank account nominated by customer within 5 business days of notification of successful application.
+If the stamp duty exemption is granted, Revenue NSW will proceed to transfer the stamp duty refund to the bank account nominated by customer within five business days of notification of successful application.

 Separate applications for a rebate and a stamp duty refund for eligible vehicle purchases are required, however both applications will be available through a single online portal.
 You can find out more information about Electric Vehicle rebates here.